a1theredbull/jquery-zstack/README.md

 ## jquery-zstack

 Need a document with a many overlapping DOM elements?
 This jQuery plugin manages one or more stacks of these elements through z-indices.
-It provides the ability to push bottom elements to the top of the z-index stack.
+It provides the ability to push bottom elements to the top of the z-index stack while maintaining the other z-indices in the stack.

 Works well with jQuery UI draggable elements.
 An example is available in demo.html.